...

 If you are planning a trip to Tokyo, you probably have a couple of places you want to visit, but which ward/area in Tokyo should you stay in?
 Is there an area safer than others?
 Does the hotel you are looking to book have easy access to transportation?

-If you have the above questions, refer to our Where to Stay in Tokyo article for answers!
+If you have any of the above questions, refer to our Where to Stay in Tokyo article for answers!

 Hotel-Front-Desk